Skip to main content

 About Tamworth

-Tamworth Conservative Association is the local branch of the Conservative Party and is responsible for organising fundraising, campaigning in Tamworth constituency.
+The Association Tamworth Conservative Association is the local branch of the Conservative Party and is responsible for organising fundraising, campaigning in Tamworth constituency.
+The association is managed by a small volunteer committee called the Officer Group.

 Show only